maxx1128/Webdev-Study-Notes/react/JSXRenderingTricks.md

 );
 ```

 If it's only a one-way conditional, you can adjust the operator like this so it's simpler.
+But make sure the value being tested is a boolean, since you may expect something like `0` to not render but React will try so anyway.

 ```javascript
 return (